evanx/chronica/README.md

 But the Chronic server was a terribly monolithic Java/SQL application, with an Angular front-end.
 I enjoyed learning Angular for that.
 Anyway, I abandoned that project within a few months, about a year ago.

 But monitoring software is fun to develop, and generally quite useful.
-So Chronica will re-imagine that solution, and implement it using Node microservices, ReactJS, Redis and other tech.
+So Chronica will re-imagine that solution, and implement it using Node/Express microservices, ReactJS, Redis and other tech.

 ### Chronica overview

 * example "agent" script (Node)
 * admin console (ReactJS)
-* API gateway
+* API gateway (Node)
 * ingester service (Node)
+* org/user storage service (Redis)
-* storage service (Redis)
+* cert storage service (Redis)
 * document storage service (Elastic)
 * time-series storage service (InfluxDB)
 * proxy service (Node)